Google Pixel 5a may be canceled

-Update: sources have confirmed to Android Central that the Pixel 5a has been cancelled, lending more support to the breaking news.

 Bad news for Google Pixel fans as the Google Pixel 5a has possibly been canceled due to ongoing chip shortages.
-The news comes from Jon Prosser on Twitter, a source for these kinds of tech leaks.
+The news comes from Jon Prosser on Twitter, a source for these kinds of tech leaks – though he followed up the initial announcement with clarification that the phone would still be coming to the US.

 - The new Google Pixel Buds were leaked by Google

-Note: Update: Google confirmed to 9to5Google that the Google Pixel 5a 5G is still coming to the US and Japan and will be announced around when 'last year's a-series phone was introduced,' leaving it unclear if other regions will get the phone.